czesctuklap/event-administrator/README.md

-# event-administrator
+# Event Administrator
-The "Event Manager" application is designed and implemented using the WindowsForms technology with the application of the MVP (Model-View-Presenter) pattern.
+The Event Manager application is designed and implemented using the `WindowsForms` technology with the application of the `Model-View-Presenter` pattern.

 Each event in the application has the following attributes:
 - Title